What is a Telephoto Lens? How to Choose the Best Lens

 There are many camera brands available, but I’ll use Nikon and Canon examples mainly as they are the clear market leaders.
 There are three main options when choosing a telephoto lens: zoom, prime or budget.

 Personally, my favourite telephoto lens is a zoom lens.
 I’ve used both primes and zooms, but I can’t give up the flexibility of a zoom.
-As a Nikon user, I use the Nikkor 200-400mm f/4 VR II lens.
+As a Nikon user in the past, I used the Nikkor 200-400mm f/4 VR II lens.
 It is a truly fantastic lens.
 With a silent and fast motor, it reacts quickly when tracking fast moving subjects.

 It’s yours for a fairly hefty four-figure sum, but it is worth every penny.
 The lens hood alone is excellent quality and has saved me a very expensive repair bill when I slipped and landed nose down on the lens.